Makati Central Business District: Postwar period

 After the destruction of World War II that brought upon Makati, the town grew rapidly, and real estate values boomed.
 As Nielson Field closed down in 1948, the plan was set for the building of the central business district.
 The first centrally planned communities from the Ayalas' farm estate were established in the 1950s.
 Some of the gated communities (Urdaneta, San Lorenzo, San Antonio, and Bel-Air Villages) that were developed grew into commercial areas and office parks.

 The multiple-lane Ayala Avenue was completed in 1958, which was once part of the runway of the first commercial airport in the country, Nielson Airport.
 The downtown was developed into high density residential and commercial areas according to specific zoning regulations.

-In the early 1960s, Ayala Corporation commissioned some of the first high-rise buildings along Ayala Avenue from one of the country's best known architects, Leandro V. Locsin.
+In the early 1960s, Ayala y Cía commissioned some of the first high-rise buildings along Ayala Avenue from one of the country's best known architects, Leandro V. Locsin.

 The Makati Stock Exchange (MkSE) was established on May 27, 1963, with its trading area located along Ayala Avenue in downtown.
 Although both the MSE (Manila Stock Exchange) and the MkSE traded the same stocks of the same companies, the bourses were separate stock exchanges for nearly 30 years until December 23, 1992, when both exchanges were unified to become the present-day Philippine Stock Exchange.